briankeayes/DXFya3/README.md

 2. Checks if Adobe Illustrator is running (launches it if not)
 3. For each DXF file:
    - Opens it in Illustrator using AppleScript
+   - Suppresses all Illustrator dialogs and alerts (Version 3.1)
-   - Runs ExtendScript actions (canvas size check, large canvas detection)
+   - Runs ExtendScript actions (canvas size check, layer duplication, path extraction)
-   - Displays an alert with canvas dimensions and large canvas status
+   - Outputs canvas dimensions to terminal (no alerts)
+   - Creates timestamped layers with all objects
+   - Extracts and joins overlapping paths
-   - Saves it as an AI file in the `AI` folder
+   - Saves it as an AI file in the `AI` folder (no save prompts)
-   - Closes the document
+   - Closes the document without prompting
 4. Provides a summary of successful and failed conversions

 ## Notes